LifeActor/ykdl/README.md

 		$ cd you-get-*/
 		$ ./you-get -V
  * git download

         $ git clone https://github.com/zhangn1985/you-get

     update

         $ git pull

-  Note, I will always do git push -f. if you find git pull failed, with merge conflict, please use git reset --hard <commit id>, and git pull again.
+  Note, I will always do git push -f. if you find git pull failed, with merge conflict.

+  Please use git reset --hard <commit id>, and git pull again.

-For more, please goto [upstream](https://github.com/soimort/you-get) report issue and submit patch are welcome, but you'd better submit to upstream(https://github.com/soimort/you-get), otherwise this issue/patch is only for this fork.
+For more, please goto [upstream](https://github.com/soimort/you-get)

+Report issue and submit patch are welcome, but you'd better submit to upstream(https://github.com/soimort/you-get),

+otherwise this issue/patch is only for this fork.